 Please read Walter Reeves’ Shrub Pruning Calendar for more information.
 He provides detailed information on several different species of shrub.

-Installing, designing, and caring for new landscape plants can be a daunting task.
+Installing, designing, and caring for new outdoor plants can be a daunting task.
 Outdoor Makeover & Living Spaces is here to help!
-Contact our landscape design team to find out how we can create a new landscape for you.
+Contact our landscape design team to find out how we can create a new outdoor for you.